 There are many great available options for orthodontic treatment.

-Early treatment may prevent the need for extraction of permanent teeth, surgery and other serious corrections later in life.
+Early treatment (Phase I) may prevent the need for extraction of permanent teeth, surgery and other serious corrections later in life.
 The American Association of Orthodontists recommends a child first be screened by an orthodontist as early as age 7.

 Thankfully, orthodontics can correct a wide range of alignment problems—including crowding, extra spacing, underbites, and deep bites.

 As an Elite Invisalign Provider, Dr. Foote has achieved a level of clinical training and experience in treating patients with the Invisalign system so that you can be confident in her proficiency and expertise in designing a treatment plan specific to your needs.

 We can reduce your treatment time!!
 Propel VPro5 is a simple-to-use, hands-free device designed for faster orthodontic treatment with only 5 minutes of daily use.

 The appearance and function of your teeth are impacted by this type of bite.
 It is characterized by the upper teeth extending too far forward or the lower teeth not extending far enough forward.
 These bite problems, typically referred to as a Class II problem, are generally due to inherited traits.

 The upper front teeth extend out over the lower front teeth, sometimes causing the lower front teeth to bite into the roof of the mouth.
 Generally, a discrepancy between the length of the upper and lower jaws causes this type of bite.

 The upper teeth sit inside the lower teeth, which may cause tooth stratification and misaligned jaw growth.
 If a patient has a narrow upper jaw, it may cause them to move their lower jaw forward or to the side with closing into a bite.